ndan/ruby-style-guide/README.md

 * Prefer `%w` to the literal array syntax when you need an array of strings.
 * Avoid the creation of huge gaps in arrays.
-* Use `Set` instead of `Array` when dealing with lots of elements.
+* Use `Set` instead of `Array` when dealing with lots of elements. (see http://corelib.rubyonrails.org/classes/Set.html for details)
 * Use symbols instead of strings as hash keys.
-* Avoid the use of mutable object as hash keys.
+* Avoid the use of mutable object as hash keys. (see http://rubylearning.com/satishtalim/mutable_and_immutable_objects.html)
-* Use the new 1.9 literal hash syntax in preference to the hashrocket syntax.
+* Use the new 1.9 literal hash syntax in preference to the hashrocket syntax.  (see http://peepcode.com/blog/2011/rip-ruby-hash-rocket-syntax)
 * Rely on the fact that hashes in 1.9 are ordered.
 * Never modify a collection while traversing it.